 - All media currently attached to virtual machines. - Registered media, for compatibility with legacy Oracle VM VirtualBox versions.

-The known media can be viewed and changed using the Virtual Media Manager, which you can access from the File menu in the VirtualBox Manager window.
+The known media can be viewed and changed using the Virtual Media Manager tool, which you access by clicking Media on the global Tools menu in VirtualBox Manager.